abhikumar0007/StayZio-Project/README.md

 🔑 Key Features
 🔍 Browse Listings: View available properties with details like price, description, and location.

-🧾 User Authentication: Register and log in securely (using sessions or JWT).
+🧾 User Authentication: Register and log in securely (using sessions or Passport.js).

 📤 List Your Property: Hosts can add, edit, or delete listings.